HNN325 - Quality and Safety: Comprehensive Nursing Practice

 Trimester 2: Burwood (Melbourne), CBD*, Warrnambool, Waterfront (Geelong)

 Must be enrolled in course D355, D381, D387, H326, H329

-Students will on average spend 300 hours over the teaching period undertaking the teaching, learning and assessment activities for this unit.
+Students will spend on average 300 hours over the trimester undertaking synchronous and asynchronous teaching and learning activities for this unit.

 *CBD refers to the National Indigenous Knowledges, Education, Research and Innovation (NIKERI) Institute; Community Based Delivery